 Cons: Their strength is also their weakness; these are heavy duty tools!
 They’re designed to go deep and clear out anything resting against the skin.
 That means there’s going to be a lot of pulling against your cat’s fur.
 However much you assure them, not all cats are going to like it.
 Although models are available for short haired cats, this option may not be the best idea for them when a good brush will do the job just as well.

-1.5 Cat Grooming Glove
+1.5 Cat Grooming Gloves

 Pros: This is a more natural approach to grooming your cat.
 Because you’re just using your hand, and stroking your cat with a little pressure, it barely feels like a grooming session at all.
 You can stroke your cat and groom it at the same time.
 It’s barely invasive at all, and highly unlikely to provoke any kind of objection from your cat.

 Cons: They’re just not as efficient.
 In real terms this is more of a massage tool than a grooming tool.
 They’re only suggested for use on short hair cats, and even then you won’t get as thorough a job in terms of removing excess hair, because pressure isn’t applied consistently across the surface as it would be with a comb or a brush.
+Do grooming gloves work?
+Yes, but in truth, they don’t work as well as some of the other options we’ve listed.

 Typical price: Somewhere around the $15 range.

-1.6 Cat Grooming Mat
+1.6 Cat Grooming Mats

 Description: It’s a wide plastic mat, covered with a range of different length spines, bumps and shaped for your cat to roll across and brush against.
 They can be laid across the floor, pinned to a wall or other flat surface, or even wrapped around a post or piece of furniture.
 They’re adaptable.